vite-pwa/vite-plugin-pwa/docs/frameworks/vue.md

 </style>
 ```

-### Manual Service Worker Updates
+### Periodic Service Worker Updates

-As explained in [Manual Service Worker Updates](/guide/manual-sw-updates.html), you can use this code to configure this
+As explained in [Periodic Service Worker Updates](/guide/manual-sw-updates.html), you can use this code to configure this
 behavior on your application with the virtual module `virtual:pwa-register/vue`:

 ```ts